herrevilkitten/holiday-in-ten-towns/Session_6.md

 		* The priest informed the party that Jerod had family in Lonelywood and they need to be told about this death.
 	* After some discussion, the group decided on continuing on to **Easthaven** to talk to the Speaker, return to **Bryn Shander** for Jerod's body, and then go onward to **Lonelywood**.
 	* Hook: In **Easthaven**, they captured a wizard and plan to burn him at the stake.
 The captain of the guard is looking for adventurers for a related task.
-	* The group went shoppi
+	* The group went shopping at **Blackiron Blades**.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjk3NjE0NzQsLTIwMjk2NDgyODksMTgxND
+eyJoaXN0b3J5IjpbODY4NzI1MzQyLC0yMDI5NjQ4Mjg5LDE4MT
-I0MjE1NiwtMTE2Njg2NjA0LC01Mzc1MDAxNzYsLTEyNzU0NDM1
+QyNDIxNTYsLTExNjY4NjYwNCwtNTM3NTAwMTc2LC0xMjc1NDQz
-ODQsLTEyNTg4MTMxMDksLTEwMjM4NjcwMzAsMTcwODY5MjczNy
+NTg0LC0xMjU4ODEzMTA5LC0xMDIzODY3MDMwLDE3MDg2OTI3Mz
-wtMTM4MDAzNDY4MV19
+csLTEzODAwMzQ2ODFdfQ==
 -->